8 months ago

 Wineries and Breweries

 The summertime fun does not end with patio drinking.
-Fenton also has a handful of wineries, cider mills, and breweries.
+Fenton, MI also has a handful of wineries, cider mills, and breweries.
 Thus, your Sunday Funday basically plans itself.

-Notable lakes, then, include Silver Lake, Loon Lake, Lake Fenton, Squaw Lake, Ponemah Lake, Lake Tupper, and Crane Lake—to name a few.
+Notable lakes in Fenton, MI include Silver Lake, Loon Lake, Lake Fenton, Squaw Lake, Ponemah Lake, Lake Tupper, and Crane Lake.

 Road Trip Destinations in Michigan